teo-tsirpanis/Farkle/src/Farkle/Builder/Lr/ielr-notes.md

 This is simple.
 For each state, compute the set of its immediate predecessors.

-#### Goto follows from kernel items
+#### Goto follows from kernel items (`follow_kernel_items`)

 For each goto, and for each kernel item in the goto's state, this relation holds if:

 * You can go from the goto to the goto of the kernel item, by following zero or more internal dependencies.
 * The sequence of symbols one position after the dot in the kernel item is nullable.

-> I am 99% sure that a goto on a kernel item has this property in the symbols after the kernel item's dot are nullable, and that it propagates with internal dependencies.
-If this is true, then it becomes surprisingly simple to compute.
+This can be computed surprisingly simply, by setting this property to gotos on kernel items whose symbols after the dot are nullable, and propagating it with internal dependencies.

 #### Always follows